Niamh Fahey: International career

 Fahey has won over 100 caps for the Republic of Ireland, having previously represented her country at Under-17 and Under-19 level.
 In March 2007, Fahey made her senior debut for Ireland in a 1–1 draw with Portugal in the opening match of the Algarve Cup.
 After becoming a regular in the team, Fahey was named FAI Women's Senior International Player of the Year in 2008, 2009 and 2011.

 In April 2013, Fahey suffered an anterior cruciate ligament injury while playing for Arsenal.
 The 30 minutes she played for Ireland against the Basque Country in May 2014 was her first game back.

 On 16 February 2022, she played her 100th match for Republic of Ireland in a 2–1 win over Poland in the 2022 Pinatar Cup.
 She scored her first ever goal for Ireland on the occasion of her 104th cap, in a 9–0 2023 FIFA Women's World Cup qualification – UEFA Group A win over Georgia in Gori on 27 June 2022.

+Post-playing career

+In October 2025, Liverpool announced that Fahey had returned to the club as technical co-ordinator for the women's side.

+Personal life

+Fahey grew up a life long Liverpool fan and idolised Michael Owen.

+During her career, she completed her degree and masters in pharmacology, as well as completing a master's degree in business administration (MBA) at Liverpool John Moores University in July 2025.
+Fahey has also started some of her coaching badges.

+Career statistics

+Club

+Some entries may be missing or incomplete due to lack of historical statistics.